pramsey/crunchyblog/waiting-postgis-32-2/index.md

 ## Putting Repair in Action

-If you are accepting new geometry from third parties and want to ensure your calculations remain robust, it might make sense to pre-validate them on insert and update, and then pre-emptively repair them before storing them.
+If you are accepting new geometry from third parties and want to ensure your calculations remain robust, it might make sense to **validate** them on insert and update, and then **pre-emptively repair** them before storing them by adding a [trigger](https://www.postgresql.org/docs/current/plpgsql-trigger.html) to your table.

 ```sql
 CREATE FUNCTION ensure_geometry_valid()